luiz-marcio-faria-de-aquino-viana/AICADx/README.md

 # CONTATO

-CONTACT ME, IF YOU NEED HELP OR HAVE ANY QUESTIONS ABOUT THIS ACADEMIC WORK!
+CONTACT ME, IF YOU NEED HELP OR HAVE ANY QUESTIONS ABOUT THIS WORK!

 Luiz Marcio Faria de Aquino Viana,Pós-D.Sc.
 E-mail: luiz.marcio.viana@gmail.com